class Logger

 The standard logger interface with support for log levels and verbosity.

-The log levels are: debug
+The log levels are: debug, info, warn, error, and fatal.

 Definitions